ACQUISITION FINANCING SBA LOANS SELLER FINANCING

 Submit your transaction details for review by Alex Lubyansky.
 We will assess the deal, recommend a financing structure, and outline the engagement.

-Managing partner on every deal • 15+ years M&A experience at competitive rates • Nationwide practice
+Senior counsel on every deal • 15+ years of exclusive M&A experience • Nationwide practice

 Frequently Asked Questions